Eight famous monuments of the USA and the world, hiding amazing secrets

 At the very top of the Eiffel Tower there is a secret apartment and office, which have recently become open to the public.
 In 1889, Gustave Eiffel, engineer of this famous Parisian landmark, built himself a private apartment and office.
 They were restored, and now there are exhibited wax models of Gustave, his daughter and the American inventor Thomas Edison.

-Many would never have guessed that Grand Central Station has been home to a tennis court since the 1960s.
+Many would never guess that Central Station has been home to a tennis court since the 1960s.
 The Vanderbilt Tennis Club is located on the upper levels of the terminal.
-It is equipped with full-size and youth courts and a gym.
+It is equipped with full-size and junior courts, as well as a gym.

 Those who visited the Lincoln Memorial probably noticed a typo in it, but most likely did not notice the hidden door.
 It leads to the foundation of the building, which is, in fact, another monument.
 A cave structure with concrete pillars and even stalactites can be found under the monument by going through a door and going down several stairs.